shanevanheerden/shanevanheerden.github.io/_posts/2020-10-12-word_embeddings.md

 At the beginning, we initialise each word in our dataset as a vector (with some specified length) of random values.
 In each training step, we look at just a single positive sample with its associated negative samples, as shown in Figure 6.
 If we compute the dot product between the input and output word vectors for each sample and squash this value through a sigmoid function (so that all values are between zero and one), we obtain a specific score.
 Now, we know that in the case of the positive sample the resultant sigmoid score should be close to one (because the two words are indeed neighbours) and the others should be close to zero.
 We can therefore compute an error by subtracting this sigmoid score from the target labels.

-Here comes the '*learning*' part: we can now use this error to adjust the values of each word vector in such a way so that we compute a lower error score the next time.
+Here comes the *learning* part: we can now use this error to adjust the values of each word vector in such a way so that we compute a lower error score the next time.
 We continue this process for all word vectors in our dataset, incrementally adjusting their values to achieve slightly better embeddings until the learning algorithm (which is usually a neural network) converges.

 {% include figure.html path="assets/img/blog2.7.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">